czernous/persian-hugo/exampleSite/content/post/how-to-grow-afro-hair-long-with-jamaican-castor-oil.md

-description = "Grow afro hair long with Jamaican castor oil" image = "/v1630173057/Long_afro_hair_syp0vh.jpg" tags = ["Hair", "Beauty", "Health"] title = "How to grow afro hair long with Jamaican castor oil"
+description = "Grow afro hair long with Jamaican castor oil" image = "/v1630173057/Long_afro_hair_syp0vh.jpg" tags = ["Hair", "Beauty", "Health"] title = "How to use Jamaican black castor oil for hair growth"

 +++
 As black women, our curly hair strands make it difficult for natural oils to travel down the hair shaft making it susceptible to breakage.

 Giving us the label “ black hair doesn’t grow”.
-However, there are certain things we can do to prevent this like adding Jamaican black castor oil to your hair regime.
+However, there are certain things we can do to prevent this like using Jamaican black castor oil.

-## **What is black castor oil?**
+## **Castor oil vs Jamaican black castor oil**

 Castor oil comes from the seed Ricinus Communis.
 It is found in Eastern Africa, India and the Mediterranean.
 The oil is extracted from the seed and cold-pressed giving it a pale yellow colour.